 Approach to site owners

 Once we have an outline proposal we approach the site owner to explain what we think is possible on their site, and to see whether they are potentially interested in taking the project forward with us.
-We will be able to give an idea of how much energy the panels will generate and the cost of this power to the site owner.
+We will be able to give an idea of how much energy the panels will generate for the host site.
 At this stage there is absolutely no commitment – we just ask the site owner to confirm that they are interested in principle.
 With their help we can improve our designs and incorporate data about their energy use.

 With more information gathered we put together a detailed proposal for the site owner which covers:

 - Financial and carbon analysis including savings for site owners